diverdown311/LTM_Essentials/docs/Troubleshooting/module1/lab10.rst

          log local0.
 "RSA Session-ID:[SSL::sessionid] Master-Key:[SSL::sessionsecret]"
       }

 #.
-Apply this new iRule to the virtual server.
-In our lab environment the iRule has already been created and applied to the Virtual Server.
+Apply this new iRule to the LAMP virtual server.

 #.
 You can now start a tcpdump and surf the website.